Cost-Effective Conceptual Design Using Taxonomies: Experiments

-{\bf Cost Models}: We use two models for generating costs of concept annotation in our experiments.
+We use three models for generating costs of concept annotation.
 First, we assign a randomly generated cost to each concept in a taxonomy.
-The results reported for this model are averaged over 20 sets of random cost assignments per budget.
+The results reported for this model are averaged over 5 sets of random cost assignments per budget.
 We call this model {\it random cost} model.
-If there is not any reliable estimation available for the cost of annotating concepts, an enterprise may assume that all concepts are equally costly.
+Second, when there is not any reliable estimation available for the cost of annotating concepts, an organization may assume that all concepts are equally costly.
 Hence, in our second cost model, we assume that all concepts in the input taxonomy have equal cost.
 We name this model {\it uniform cost} model.
-We use a range of budgets between 0 and 1 with a step size of 0.1 where 1 means sufficient budget to annotate all concepts in a taxonomy and 0 means no budget is available.
+These two cost models have also been used to model the costs of large-scale data curation \cite{Dong:2012:LMS:2448936.2448938,Termehchy:SIGMOD:14, Rekatsinas:2014:CSF:2588555.2610504}.
+Lastly, an organization may also assume that the cost of a concept depends on how likely the concept appears in a collection.
+Hence, in our third cost model, we assume that a cost of a concept is proportional to its frequency.
+We call this model {\it frequency-based cost} model. \ignore{ Lastly, sometimes, annotating a concept in a higher level of a taxonomy can be easier than annotating a concept in a lower level.
+For instance, annotating entities of concept {\em person} is easier than annotating entities of concept {\em criminal}.
+Hence, in our fourth model, we set the cost of a concept to be proportional to its height in a taxonomy.
+More specifically, we set a cost of a concept $c$ as $w(c) = w_1 + w_2 \times height(c)$.
+In the formula, $height(c)$ denote a longest distance from a concept $c$ to any of its descendants that are leaves. $w_1$ and $w_2 \times height(c)$ represent a base cost and variable cost based on height when annotating $c$, respectively.
+We randomly generate both $w_1$ and $w_2$ per set of cost assignment.
+The results reported for this model are averaged over 5 sets of cost assignments.
+We call this model {\it height-based cost} model. } We use a range of budgets between 0 and 1 with a step size of 0.1 where 1 means sufficient budget to annotate all leaf concepts in a taxonomy and 0 means no budget is available.